ozpc99/My-Recipes/README.md

 ### Initialising the Database with Postgres

-Once you have your database schemas set up using Python, you will want to connect it to Postgres.
+#### Setting up the Postgres Server Environment
+To set up an environment:
+1. Create a new Python file at root directory level (this could be called 'env.py')

+*NB-* If committing to GitHub, ensure you have .gitignore file at root directory level.
+This ensures any secret keys or passwords are not made publicly available.
+Within this file, add the name of your Python file (env.py) to the list of files for Git to ignore.

+2. Within your Python file, set up the server properties like so:

+        import os

+        os.environ.setdefault("IP", "0.0.0.0")
+        os.environ.setdefault("PORT", "5000")
+        os.environ.setdefault("SECRET_KEY", "insert secret key here")
+        os.environ.setdefault("DEBUG", "True")
+        os.environ.setdefault("DEVELOPMENT", "True")
+        os.environ.setdefault("DB_URL", "postgresql:///recipe_site")

+    Replacing 'insert secret key here' with your secret key.
+It can be any string you like.

+    *NB-* Remember to set DEBUG and DEVELOPMENT to False, prior to deployment.

 #### Creating the Postgres Database
+Once you have your database schemas set up within a Python file (this could be called 'models.py'), you will want to connect it to Postgres.

 1. Enter the Postgres CLI.
 In a Bash terminal, type the command:

         psql